 Adult male silverback gorilla

-There are good accommodation options for gorilla trekking in Uganda and Rwanda.
+There are good accommodations options for gorilla trekking in Uganda and Rwanda.
 Rwanda has perhaps more choice in top-end luxury lodges, while Uganda has a few more mid-range options.
-Several lodges in Uganda border the park and have a true forest feel, while in Rwanda many lodges have mountain and/or lake views, but most are a bit farther away from the forest boundary.
+Several lodges in Uganda border or lie within the park and have a true forest feel, while in Rwanda many lodges have mountain and/or lake views, but most are a bit farther away from the forest boundary.

 Comparison 6: Getting There